SanderJBouwman/shiniertreecheckbox/readme.md

 - Able to process large amounts of items in the treecheckbox > 50.000 items
 - Only renders the visible checkboxes using Lazy Loading
 - Fast searching
-- (custom) Callback functions to Shiny
+- (customisable) Callback functions to Shiny

 ### Multiple modes
 Checkbox: